CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 ```

 The `emit()` method in the `Yothalot\Reducer` class takes two parameters: a
 key and a value.
-Note that you can only use scalars for keys and values, or
+You can only use scalars for keys and values, or
 arrays containing scalar values.
 It is not possible to emit objects or deeply
 nested data structures.